PennTURBO/semantic-engine/docs/Semantic_Engine_Language_Guide.md

 "*" = Transformation Instruction Set-specific feature

+## Namespace

+For the remainder of this document, the prefix `:` will be used to denote `https://github.com/PennTURBO/Drivetrain/` which is the namespace for the Semantic Engine Language.
+Prefixes can be defined in the file `prefixes.txt`.

 ## Semantic Engine Language Graph Elements

 In the Semantic Engine Language, relationships are declared between Graph Elements.
 All Elements must be an Instance, a Term, or a Literal.